The Temple reflected in the still waters of a tarn in Cramer Basin. Sawtooth Wilderness, Idaho #83651

 After a short hike through this area, I arrived at the fabled view of Sawtooth Lake and Mount Regan.
 It was a thrill to see this sight in person after viewing pictures of it for many years.
 While I wanted to just sit and take it all in I immediately went down to the business of finding a campsite.
 Although I arrived early the best sites with a lake view were already taken.
 A few minutes of checking out the area yielded a great site among boulders and trees a short distance from the lake.

-Photographing At Sawtooth Lake
+Photographing Sawtooth Lake Idaho

 Upon setting up camp, relaxing, and having a bite to eat, it was time to begin scouting the lake vicinity for photo ops later in the day.
 Two spots that seemed to offer good photo compositions.
 One was a little south along the shore by a big boulder field, the other higher up at the head of the lake on the trail to McGown Lakes.
 This second spot was where I decided to set up for evening light.